-I’ll spare you my admittedly biased view of that event, other than to say, I’d done an excellent job.
-One I possibly may have done better.
-Whether or not that was true would determine how much my departure was due to office politics.
-Whatever the case here are three truths:
+I’ll spare you my admittedly biased view of that event, other than to say I’d done an excellent job.
+One, I possibly may have done better.
+Whether that was true or not would determine how much my departure was due to office politics.
+Whatever the case, here are three truths:

 - If you’ve worked in a company for just a few days, you’ve encountered office politics.